 Natus has also developed our Natus Pledge, which guides who we are and how we act.
 Read more about the Natus Pledge and what we are passionate about here.

 The topics listed below represent a broad range of environmental, social and governance (ESG) issues that are important to Natus Medical Incorporated.

-For example, as a U.S.-parented public multinational corporation, it is important that all applicable employees, the employees of Natus’ subsidiaries, and its agents, representatives, and consultants, are made aware of U.S. laws prohibiting corruption of public officials.
+For example, it is important that all applicable employees, the employees of Natus’ subsidiaries, and its agents, representatives, and consultants, are made aware of U.S. laws prohibiting corruption of public officials.
 In addition to the U.S., laws known as the Foreign Corrupt Practices Act (FCPA), a number of global organizations have adopted international conventions increasing penalties and fines for corrupt practices (broadly defined).
 Companies and employees must be mindful that violations of the FCPA can trigger other forms of liability as well, including criminal and individual penalties.
-Increasingly, matters that start as FCPA enforcement actions end up generating charges under related criminal laws and regulations, such as money laundering, mail and wire fraud.
+Increasingly, matters that start as FCPA enforcement actions end up generating charges under related criminal laws and regulations, such as money laundering, mail fraud and wire fraud.

 Business Continuity Management

 Natus has established various business continuity management plans to enable us to respond immediately in a thoughtful and organized manner.
 This helps us to ensure that a variety of situations including IT system interruptions, natural disasters and site incidents do not cause a material amount of downtime.
 For example, we have plans to aid in mitigating the impact and enabling fast recovery of key production and customer services which are critical to our business.
 We conduct regular testing and analysis of the plans to ensure they are properly maintained.